Anup-Ingale/anup-ingale/README.md

 ### Hey I'm Anup A.Ingale :v:

-I'm 24 years old :smiley:, I'm a Software Engineer at Algomus inc .
+I'm 24 years old :smiley:, I'm a Software Engineer at Amdocs .
 I've profound knowledge in Python and Django Framework,HTML,CSS .
-Currently , I'm working as an Jr.Python Developer at Algomus inc .
+Currently , I'm working as an Jr.Python Developer at Amdocs.
 I'm interested in doing research on text and image related problems.
 I love to work with new technologies and playing with Data and Web Developments Frameworks.
 Continuosly Researching the new Tech stuff to Enhance my growth in latest tech world :seat: .